solarwinds/snap-plugin-lib/v1/README.md

 ----

 **Notice:**
-Due to standarization which has been made in [Logrus project](https://github.com/sirupsen/logrus), its import path has been changed from `Sirupsen` to `sirupsen`.
+Due to standarization which was made in the [Logrus project](https://github.com/sirupsen/logrus), its import path has been changed from `Sirupsen` to `sirupsen`.
 If you see [case-sensitive import collision reporting by glide](https://user-images.githubusercontent.com/11335874/31628492-232b9e0c-b2b1-11e7-8d3c-3d38914233bc.png) after updating your plugin to the latest snap-plugin-lib-go, please do the following steps:
- - change every import of Logrus to the lower case: `github./com/sirupsen/logrus`,
+ - change every import of Logrus to lower case: `github./com/sirupsen/logrus`,
  - delete folder `vendor/github.com/Sirupsen`,
  - rename references in glide.yaml and glide.lock
  - clear glide cache (`glide -c`),
  - update dependencies (`glide update`)

-More information you can find in [Logrus GitHub repo](https://github.com/sirupsen/logrus/issues/570#issuecomment-313933276).
+More information can be found in [Logrus GitHub repo](https://github.com/sirupsen/logrus/issues/570#issuecomment-313933276).

 ----